 You can also fly into GHB on Silver Air (800-881-4999) from Ft.
 Lauderdale (FLL).
 If you’re coming from or connecting through Florida, Bahamasair flies from Miami, Ft.
 Lauderdale, Orlando and Palm Beach into NAS and connects into RSD or GHB.
 Their website will quote you a through-fare.

 There is a third airport on Eleuthera up at North Eleuthera (ELH).
 We don’t recommend it as it is an hour and 40 minutes away.
-Knowing this, if you wish to fly into ELH for any reason, contact Marty, who can provide information about car rental or taxi service to Point o’ Vue.
+Knowing this, if you wish to fly into ELH for any reason, contact Darby, who can provide information about car rental or taxi service to Point o’ Vue.

 Please note that passports are required for all Caribbean air travellers.

 If you wish to explore Eleuthera at your leisure, a car is essential; there is no public transport on the island.
 There is taxi service for those who don’t wish to rent a car or don’t drive.
-Marty can help you arrange a rental car, or you can call house manager Columbus Carey directly at least 2 weeks prior to your arrival to arrange a car.
+Darby can help you arrange a rental car, or you can call house manager Columbus Carey directly at least 2 weeks prior to your arrival to arrange a car.
 Rates range from $60 to $100 a day on the island and are high due to the 80% import tax levied by the Bahamian government on cars brought into the country.
 There are no big car rental agencies on the island and rental vehicles are typically older than one would see on the mainland.
 Columbus will meet you at the airport and direct you to the house.
 Please note that gas prices in the Caribbean can be at least twice US prices and slightly more than Canadian prices.